Fall Wireless Innovation Forum CBRS Workshop SpeakersWhat are the Challenges to Full Implementation of CBRS, 20 September 2023

 20 September 2023

 9:00 Introduction of WorkshopPreston Marshall, Google and Cochair of the CBRS Committee Developing the policy, technology, and systems needed to create wireless abundance.
 Immediate focus is on the application of shared spectrum to enable massive increases in wireless capacity.
 CBRS is the current focus for this effort, and expanding opportunities and ecosystem support for innovative deployments, including neutral host, private, and offload networks.
 Previously Deputy Director at USC Information Science Institute, with a personal research program in wireless technology, self-forming content delivery networks, electronic warfare, and algorithms for managing decisions in complex, ambiguous, and information-constrained environments.
 Participated in the Presidents Council of Advisers (PCAST) study on spectrum sharing, leading directly to the CBRS band.
-Was the witness to defend Administration PCAST study and initiative in Congressional Committee hearing.9:15 Operators perspective - panel session moderated by Preston Marshall, Google
+Was the witness to defend Administration PCAST study and initiative in Congressional Committee hearing.

 10:30 Break11:00 Manufacturers perspective - panel session moderated by Mark Gibson, CommScope